 Variable specificity, on the other hand, has to do with the number of causes and effects in a causal relationship.
-The paradigm of variable specificity is a one-cause-one-effect relationship, in which the cause produces a single, specific effect and the effect has a single, specific cause.
+The paradigm of variable specificity is a one-cause-one-effect relationship-in this case, the cause produces a single, specific effect and the effect has a single, specific cause.
 An example of this is the "monocausal model" in medicine, in which a single gene variant, bacteria, or vitamin deficiency produces a single, unique disease (as is the case with Huntington's disease, tuberculosis, scurvy, etc.).
-Non-specificity of effect refers to situations in which a particular cause has many different effects such as a single earthquake causing various outcomes in a city (water pipes to break, bridges to crumble, and fires to erupt) and a single gene producing many different effects (as in cases of pleiotrophy).
+Non-specificity of effect refers to situations in which a particular cause has many different effects such as a single earthquake causing many disastrous outcomes (water pipes to break, bridges to crumble, and fires to erupt) and a single gene producing a myriad of different effects (as in cases of pleiotrophy).
 Non-specificity of cause refers to situations in which different causes can all produce the exact same effect.
 An example of this emerged in research on Parkinson's disease when it was discovered that completely different causes were all individually sufficient to produce this same disease.2 Non-specificity of cause captures an important form of causal complexity that is found in many sciences (Ross 2020a,b).

-A third distinction among causation is proportionality, which concerns the level of description of cause and effect.
-This distinction is well-captured with Yablo's pigeon-pecking example Yablo (1992).
+A third distinction among types of causation concerns proportionality, which has to do with the level of description of cause and effect.
+This distinction is well-captured with Yablo's pigeonpecking example Yablo (1992).
 In this example a pigeon is trained to peck at red targets.
 One day, this pigeon is presented with a scarlet target and, unsurprisingly, this causes it to peck.
 This leads us to consider two different ways of describing this causal relationship: (i) Did the presentation of a red target cause the pigeon to peck? or (ii) Did the presentation of a scarlet target cause the pigeon to peck?
 Description (ii) is less correct because it describes the cause in a way that is less proportional to the effect-it suggests that the scarlet shade caused the pigeon to peck, when any shade of red would have caused this.
 The sense in which the cause in (ii) is less proportional relates to its inclusion of irrelevant detail (namely, the particular shade of red).
 Thus, (i) describes a more proportional relationship-red better captures the proper contrast because if a non-red color had been presented, the pigeon would not have pecked.
 While this case considers whether the cause is proportional to some effect, other examples consider whether the effect is proportional to the cause Woodward (2010).

-$^{^{1}}$ A further set of distinctions are discussed by (Lombrozo et al. 2018), which concern different types of stabilty.
+1A further set of distinctions are discussed by (Blanchard et al. 2018), which concern different types of stability.